About This Chapter

 35. What Is Zinc? - Benefits, Foods & Deficiency Symptoms

 Zinc is a mineral that, while only needed in trace amounts, plays a vital role in human health.
-When consumed regularly in foods or supplements, zinc has several benefits.
-In contrast, a lack of zinc can produce many deficiency symptoms, including decreased immune system function.
-By understanding the benefits of consumption and drawbacks of deficiency, individuals can take steps to ensure proper zinc intake.
+Learn about the benefits of consumption and drawbacks of deficiency while taking steps to ensure proper zinc intake.

 Earning College Credit